Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

         ```

     2. If the problem occurs later on, e.g., while running a job, then a common cause is that
-        you have a different version of the `LUMI` and/or `partition` modules loaded then when
+        you have a different version of the `LUMI` and/or `partition` modules loaded than used when
         installing the software package.

-        Note that even the LUMI CPU compute nodes have a newer processor then the login nodes and
+        Note that even the LUMI CPU compute nodes have a newer processor than the login nodes and
         may benefit from processor-specific optimisations which is whey they use a different `partition`
         module.
 If you load one of the versions of the `LUMI` module on the login nodes, it will
         automatically load `partition/L` while if you do the load on a regular LUMI-C compute node,